akashkw/central-beheer-offices/index.md

 The surrounding region shaped how the building was developed.
 The proximity to other upper class residential and office buildings allowed this building to get the funding it needed for a unique design.
 The proximity to the train station contributed to the accessibility of the building, as it was easy to get to and move within.

+### Interview with Herman Hertzberger
+In a brief interview regarding his thoughts about the building, Hertzberger recounts his thoughts towards the employees.
+He didn't want them to just be a number, or be afraid to speak up about their working conditions.
+He wanted them to be able to personalize their desks in the way they like.
+In a sense, he wanted to capture the enormous vitality and inventiveness of organisational life.
+(4)

+###

 ## Sources Cited
 1. Hertzberger, Herman.
 “Centraal Beheer Offices, Apeldoorn.”
 AHH, Architecturrstudio HH, www.ahh.nl/index.php/en/projects2/12-utiliteitsbouw/85-centraal-beheer-offices-apeldoorn